 Our next stop is Loch Ard Gorge, which is a short 3 minutes' drive from The Bakers Oven.
 Back in 1878, a large clipper ship engraved with the name Loch Ard beached on nearby Muttonbird Island after a tumultuous journey from England.
 That's how the name of this gorge comes from.

 From the car park, there are several trails that lead to various lookout points.
+One of the trails even lead visitors down to the beach.

 We first followed the path towards the Island Arch lookout.
 Here we had a nice view of Muttonbird Island.